 Use of passwords for PDF encryption is not the only area open to attack as you can see from the list of password crackers available for literally every common application – http://neworder.box.sk/Password_crackers.

-PDF encryption security methods since then have moved to using public key technologies.
-A number of companies have moved into this space, adding their own approaches to PDF encryption but they over-complicate the approach and do not supply any key management making the system impossible to manage.
-Some older products even had security flaws as in plug-in systems the key required to decrypt the PDF file is handed over to Adobe for processing – www.planetpdf.com/mainpage.asp?webpageid=1654
+PDF encryption security is in the process of moving towards using more secure methods such as public key technologies for document protection.
+A number of companies have moved into this space adding their own approaches to PDF encryption, but they over-complicate the approach and do not supply any key management, making their systems impossible to manage.
+Some older products even had security flaws, such as plug-in systems where the key required to decrypt the PDF file is handed over to Adobe for processing – www.planetpdf.com/mainpage.asp?webpageid=1654

 Famously, in 2001 a programmer from Elcomsoft was prosecuted in the USA for publishing a program for removing PDF copyright protection on FileOpen products by attacking this weakness in the system.

 Locklizard have taken a pragmatic view of the situation